Vatnar/UIAOBSIDIAN/25H/IKT202 Software Engineering/4 + 1 Grouping of Views.md

 A Logical View of a system
 - System has two user interfaces, for smartphone and browser
 - Presentation Layer, Application Logic, External Services.
 Layered view
+- Layered approach becomes tiered system if it can run on different processes or servers for instance.
+- Most mobile apps are layered, web apps are tiered.